Key Takeaway

 A compassionate guide to body dysmorphia after weight loss.
-Why your brain has not caught up with your body, and what you can do about it.
+Why your brain hasn't caught up with your body, and what you can do about it.

 You did the work.
 The weight came off.
 And yet when you look in the mirror, you still see the person you were before.
-Or worse, you see someone you do not recognize at all.
-If this is your experience, you are not imagining it, you are not ungrateful, and you are not alone.
+Or worse, you see someone you don't recognize at all.
+If this is your experience, you aren't imagining it, you aren't ungrateful, and you aren't alone.

 Body dysmorphia after weight loss is a real and surprisingly common phenomenon.
-It does not mean your weight loss was pointless.
+It doesn't mean your weight loss was pointless.
 It means your brain and your body are operating on different timelines, and the gap between them needs to be understood and addressed with care.

 Why This Happens After Weight Loss

 The result is a disconnect.
-You know intellectually that you are smaller.
+You know intellectually that you're a smaller person now.
 The numbers confirm it.
 Other people confirm it.
-But your internal experience of your body has not updated.
+But your internal experience of your body hasn't updated.
 You still brace yourself to squeeze through narrow spaces.
 You still reach for the largest size on the rack.
-You still feel "big" in a room, even when you are not.
+You still feel "big" in a room, even when you aren't.

-There is also a psychological dimension.
-If your identity was organized around being a certain size, if you developed coping strategies, social behaviors, and self-concepts based on that body, losing it can feel like losing a part of yourself.
-The relief of weight loss can coexist with genuine confusion about who you are now.
+There's also a psychological dimension.
+If your identity was organized around being a certain size, if you developed coping strategies and social behaviors based on that body, losing it can feel like losing a part of yourself.
+The amount of weight you lose can amplify this effect.
+The more dramatic the change, the wider the gap between who you were and who you're becoming.
+The relief of weight loss can coexist with genuine confusion about who you're now.

-For some people, the discrepancy crosses into clinical body dysmorphic disorder, where preoccupation with perceived flaws becomes persistent, distressing, and interferes with daily functioning.
+For some people, the discrepancy crosses into clinical body dysmorphic disorder, a recognized health condition where preoccupation with a perceived flaw becomes persistent, distressing, and interferes with daily functioning.
+A symptom of body dysmorphic disorder is spending hours fixated on areas of the body that others barely notice.
+In some cases, this can overlap with eating disorders, creating a cycle of restriction, anxiety, and compulsive body checking.
 Understanding where you fall on this spectrum matters, because the approaches differ depending on severity.

 Practical Strategies for Bridging the Gap